- Understand the purpose of a testing charter

-Introduction: Set the context with a paragraph of introduction.
-Why did you purchase the Optimizely testing platform?
+Introduction: Set the context with a paragraph of the introduction.
+Why did you purchase the Optimizely Experimentation testing platform?
 What problems were you trying to solve?
 What are the long-term goals and expected outcomes?
 Define the purpose for the rest of the document.

-Process: What is the workflow from conception, execution, results-sharing, through to (potentially) onsite implementation?
+Process: What is the workflow from conception, execution, and results-sharing, through to (potentially) onsite implementation?
 Create a workflow diagram in Keynote or PowerPoint and insert the image here.

 For each of the steps you outline, add a brief description and a list of key participants in each step.